-Staci joined the Montgomery School community in 2013 when she and her family moved from New York City and enrolled her son Crawford in fourth grade.
-At Montgomery, Staci has served on the Board’s Advancement Committee, and has co-chaired and served as a Class Captain of the Annual Fund.
+Staci joined the Montgomery School community in 2013 when her son enrolled in fourth grade.
+She has been Board Chair since 2018, and has served on the Board’s Executive and Advancement Committees, the Financial Task Force, and has Co-Chaired the Annual Fund.

-Staci and her husband Chris, the Assistant Head of School at Church Farm School, live on the CFS campus in Exton with their children Crawford, Montgomery School Class of 2018, and Camille, a senior at St. Andrew’s School in Delaware.
+Staci and her husband Chris, the Assistant Head of School at Church Farm School and Head-Elect at Saint Thomas Choir School, live on the CFS campus in Exton, Pennsylvania, with their children Camille, a senior at Pomona College, and Crawford ’18, a junior at St. Andrew’s school.